-The screen shot image can be viewed by removing the SD card and inserting into a PC or similar device and navigating to \data and opening the relevant .png file, or by connecting to the UTP2 interface.
+The screenshot can be viewed by removing the SD card and inserting into a PC.
+Navigate to the \data directory and open the relevant .png file.
+Alternatively, the screenshot can be viewed using the web interface via USB or Hotspot connection.